blopa/Magento-Chatbot/README.md

 ## Release Notes
 - **v0.0.11:**
 	- Code improvements
+	- Fix problem when replying a customer on support mode
 	- [Backend] Integration with wit.ai
 - **v0.0.10:**
 	- [Backend] Add option to match a 'default reply' as a command